This Weird Life Hack Can Change Your Life & Productivity

-This will help strengthen your mental, emotional, physical, and energetic resilience in the face challenges, stresses, and shifts in your life.
+This will help strengthen mental, emotional, physical, and energetic resilience in the face challenges, stresses, and shifts in your life.

 Starting your day with a mindful Pause will help take advantage of your natural rhythms so that you harness your energy, focus, and alertness with more flow, grace, and ease.